ryancurrah/ryancurrah.github.io/_posts/2015-10-11-kubernetes-coreos.md

 5. Skipping unresponsive hosts

-**Prompts** - When running an execution there is a chance you may get an unexpected prompted, instead of hanging the execution Fabric has an option to exit on prompts. <http://docs.fabfile.org/en/latest/usage/env.html#abort-on-prompts>
+**Unexpected Prompts** - When running an execution there is a chance you may get an unexpected prompted, instead of hanging the execution Fabric has an option to exit on prompts. <http://docs.fabfile.org/en/latest/usage/env.html#abort-on-prompts>

 **Sudo** - Automatically entering passwords using sudo there is an option. <http://docs.fabfile.org/en/latest/api/core/operations.html#fabric.operations.sudo>